Kirby Puckett: Personal life

-Death and legacy
+Death

 On the morning of March 5, 2006, Puckett suffered a massive hemorrhagic stroke at the home he shared with his fiancée, Jodi Olson.
 He underwent emergency surgery that day to relieve pressure on his brain; however, the surgery failed, and his former teammates and coaches were notified the following morning that his death was near.
-Many, including 1991 Twins teammates Shane Mack and Kent Hrbek, flew to Phoenix to be at his bedside during his final hours along with his two children Kirby Jr. and Catherine.
+Many, including 1991 Twins teammates Shane Mack and Kent Hrbek, flew to Phoenix to be at his bedside during his final hours along with Puckett's two children.
 His fiancée never left his side.
-Puckett died at the age of 45 on March 6 shortly after being disconnected from life support, eight days before his 46th birthday.
+Puckett died at the age of 45 on March 6 shortly after being disconnected from life support.

-In the subsequent autopsy, the official cause of death was recorded as "cerebral hemorrhage due to hypertension."
+In the subsequent autopsy, the official cause of death was recorded as "cerebral hemorrhage due to hypertension".
 Puckett died at the second-youngest age (behind Lou Gehrig) of any Hall of Famer inducted while living, and the youngest to die after being inducted in the modern era of the five-season waiting period.
 Puckett was survived by his son Kirby Jr. and daughter Catherine.

 A private memorial service was held in the Twin Cities suburb of Wayzata on the afternoon of March 12 (declared "Kirby Puckett Day" in Minneapolis), followed by a public ceremony held at the Metrodome attended by family, friends, ballplayers past and present, and approximately 15,000 fans (an anticipated capacity crowd dwindled through the day due to an impending blizzard).
 Speakers at the latter service included Hall of Famers Harmon Killebrew, Cal Ripken Jr. and Dave Winfield, and many former teammates and coaches.